llassan/Ace/React.md

 ### Why do we need a Framework?

-Frameworks provide a structured and efficient way to build modern web applications.
+Frameworks provide a structured and efficient way to build modern web applications. <br>
 By using frameworks, developers can focus more on solving business problems rather than reinventing the wheel for common functionalities.

 ### Why React.js?